5 Unique Ways to Increase Customer Retention (and Increase Profits!)

 The question is what do you really need to do to influence customer retention?

-5 customer retention strategies
+5 practical examples of customer retention strategies

 The most obvious way to ensure customer retention is to prevent a customer from leaving.